leabrodyheine/Trivia-Quiz-Website/README.md

 ## Overview

 This Quiz game is a web-based trivia quiz application that presents a sequence of multiple-choice questions to the player.
 Players select answers with the goal of accruing points for correct responses.
 The game allows players to quit at any time to retain their score or continue to the next question.
 Accumulating three incorrect answers results in a loss, with the player's score reset to zero.
-The application fetches questions from either the Open Trivial DB API or QuizAPI, requiring strategic API endpoint and parameter selection.
+The application fetches questions from the Open Trivial DB, requiring strategic API endpoint and parameter selection.

 ## Technical Requirements